g2k-cyber/CHEFT/README.md

 3) Open the linux development environment and find your file.
 On my system it is /home/g2k/cheftrev1.txt

 4) Copy the file to /usr/bin and rename it to cheft.
-The command to do this is: sudo cp /home/YourUserName/cheftrev1.txt  /usr/bin/cheft (or whatever name you call it)
+The command to do this is:

+sudo cp /home/YourUserName/cheftrev1.txt  /usr/bin/cheft (or whatever name you call it)

+NOTE: there is double spacing between the "/cheftrev1.txt" and "/usr/bin/cheft"

-5) Next comes the initialization process.
-To make the script useable you must initialize it with: sudo chmod +x /usr/bin/cheft
+6) Next comes the initialization process.
+To make the script useable you must initialize it with:

+sudo chmod +x /usr/bin/cheft

-After this, chown the file so you don't need sudo to run it: sudo chown user:user /usr/bin/cheft
+After this, chown the file so you don't need sudo to run it:

+sudo chown user:user /usr/bin/cheft

 NOTE: replace user:user with your actual username.
 In my case it would be: sudo chown g2k:g2k /usr/bin/cheft